 Decisions made by committees in the development of Australian Standards are made on a consensus basis.

 Who are the representatives on a Standards Australia Committee?

 Committee members are appointed as representatives of Nominating Organisations and represent the views of that Nominating Organisation's interest group.

 Committee members are not appointed on an individual basis and as such the details of individual committee members are not made publicly available.

-The general responsibilities of a Project Manager are to plan, execute and manage all Committee /project activities in accordance with the agreed time frame, quality, scope and budget.
+The general responsibilities of a Project Manager are to plan, execute and manage all committee/project activities in accordance with the agreed time frame, scope and budget.

-How do I find out who the Project Manger is of a Committee?
+How do I find out who the Project Manager of a Committee is?

-It is not Standards Australia's policy to release general information about our Project Managers.
+It is not Standards Australia's policy to release general information about our staff.